Displaying Blog Posts

 The Blog Display Element

 You can add as many Blog Display Elements as you like to your website and each one can show different blog posts, depending on the tags you set.
-For example, you could use one Blog Display Element to show teasers of your three most recent blog posts on the bottom of your homepage, then create a blog page that links to your 50 most recent posts, as well as category pages or archives.
+For example, you could use one Blog Display Element to show teasers of your three most recent blog posts on the bottom of your homepage or you could use it to create your Blog archives.

 It is important to understand that your actual blog posts live in a completely different “flow” than the Blog Display Element or any other part of your Jimdo website.
-The only way to edit or delete a blog post is to log in to your website and click on the Blog button in the Site Admin and then make your change.
+You can edit your blog post either from the Blog page or you can go to the Blog button in the Menu and then make your change.
+Deleting it will only be possible from the Blog button in the Menu.

 Since the Blog Display Element is a bit different than the other Jimdo Elements, it does have one unique constraint: you can't add a Blog Display Element to a Columns Element or place one within a blog post.